 When I was in Year 12 back in 1996, one of our English texts was Looking for Alibrandi by Melina Marchetta…and gee whiz it was a good one.
-After a string of pretty boring books like Charles Dickens’ Hard Times (ugh), this book was a breath of fresh air for us students on the verge of adulthood and even had a bit of cheeky inside-the-jeans romance action.
+After a string of pretty boring as batshit books, this one was a breath of fresh air for us students on the verge of adulthood and even had a bit of cheeky inside-the-jeans romance action.
 So awesome.

 Unlike many film adaptations, the movie (released in 2000) was bloody unreal.
 True to the book, it dealt with some pretty heavy issues like teenage pregnancy and sexuality, depression, suicide, peer pressure, migrant families, friendship and first love.
 It was an absolute cracker and a movie I could watch over and over again.